LineNow

 Procurement for Cannabis, CBD, and Medical Retailers: Licenses, COAs, Lot Tracking, and Expiry

-How cannabis, CBD, hemp, medical, and pharma-adjacent retailers use living POs to reconcile supplier licenses, COAs, manifests, lot/expiry receiving, and invoices before AP.
+How cannabis, CBD, hemp, medical, and pharma-adjacent retailers use living POs to reconcile supplier licenses, COAs, manifests, lot/expiry receiving, and invoices before accounting.

 For operators